cr0wdedroom/SIEM-and-Threat-Detection-Lab/README.md

 .

 **Step 4.1: Adversary Simulation & Event Log Correlation -**
-Performed Nmap scan using command `nmap -A -T5 172.16.36.130` on Kali Linux and validated it by filtering for EventCode `4688` in `Event Viewer > Windows Logs > Security`.
+Performed Nmap scan using command `nmap -A -T5 172.16.36.130` on Kali Linux and validated it by filtering for EventCode `5156` which shows `Source Address: 172.16.36.131` and `Destination Address: 172.16.36.130` in `Event Viewer > Windows Logs > Security`.

 <img src="screenshots/nmap_command.png" width="600">